 - ½ medium zucchini, chopped in thick circular slices

 - 4 eggs

-- ** To make this a lazy lunch, use leftover quinoa and veggies cooked for a different meal (Step 2-5).
-Use the leftover quinoa and veggies to assemble this lazy leftover lunch in a following day by skipping to Step 6.
+- ** To make this a 5-minute easy leftover lunch, use leftover quinoa and veggies cooked for a different meal (Step 2-5).
+Use the leftover quinoa and veggies to assemble this 5-minute easy leftover lunch recipe the following day by skipping to Step 6.